thuylienvo/Express_NoteTaker/README.md

   or
   Access the Heroku application below.

-  You can clone the repo [here] (https://github.com/thuylienvo/Express_NoteTaker).
+  You can clone the repo [here](https://github.com/thuylienvo/Express_NoteTaker).
-  Access the deployed application [here] (https://notetakermv.herokuapp.com/notes).
+  Access the deployed application [here](https://notetakermv.herokuapp.com/notes).

   ## Technology